beejjorgensen/bgnet0/src/bgnet0_part_0200_overview.md

 address, and expect the post office to deliver it to your intended recipient.
 That's breaking post office _protocol_.

+Both the sender and recipient have to be speaking the same protocol for correct communication to occur.

+> "Thank you for calling The Pizza Restaurant.
+Can I help you?"
+> "Would you like fries with that?"
+>
+> A person calling a pizza restaurant breaks protocol.

 There are many protocols, and we'll cover a few of them in detail later.
+These were invented by people to solve different sorts of problems.
+If you need to pass data between two specialized programs you write, you'll have to define a protocol for that, too!

+Here are some common ones you might have heard of:

 * TCP - used to transmit data reliably.
 * UDP - used to transmit data quickly and unreliably.